-- Data and information related to the Company's sustainability performance for the period 1 April 2008 to 31 March 2009; - The Company's internal protocols, processes, and controls related to the collection and collation of sustainability performance data: - Sustainability specific data and information related to energy, water and waste management, workforce, safety and training; - · Visits to sample sites where our work comprised review of the above mentioned indicators for these locations.
+- Data and information related to the Company's sustainability performance for the period 1 April 2008 to 31 March 2009; - The Company's internal protocols, processes, and controls related to the collection and collation of sustainability performance data; - Review of Sustainability specific data and information related to energy, water and waste management, workforce, safety and training; - Our visit to sample sites where our work comprised review of the above mentioned indicators for both these locations.
+Information pertaining to locations not visited by EY was reviewed at Powai and Chennai.